sparkfish/augraphy/doc/source/augmentations/inkbleed.rst

 --------
 Overview
 --------
-The Ink Bleed augmentation relies on Sobel edge detection to create a mask of all edges, then applies random noise to those edges.
+The InkBleed augmentation relies on Sobel edge detection to create a mask of all edges, then applies random noise to those edges.
 When followed by a blur, this creates a fuzzy edge that emulates an ink bleed effect.

 Initially, a clean image with single line of text is created.